Lois-Chi/alx-low_level_programming/0x0A-argc_argv/README.md

-This program prints the number of arguments passed into it
+This program prints all arguments it receives